openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

-The following are support by the device thing, but only when connected using the http interface.
+The following is supported by the device thing, but only when connected using the http interface.

 | Channel Type ID | Item Type |    | Description                                                           |
 |-----------------|-----------|----|-----------------------------------------------------------------------|